Description

 Governments around the world are introducing regulations to reduce the environmental impact of air travel.
 This is creating demand for new technologies and fuels that can help airlines comply with these regulations.

-Trends influencing the Sustainable Aviation Fuel Market Size
+Trends Influencing the Sustainable Aviation Fuel Market Size

 There have been significant advances in technology in recent years, which are making it possible to develop more sustainable aircraft and fuels.